ZachatorCodes/ZachatorCodes/README.md

 <br/>

 - 🔭 I am currently working on the website for the Northern Colorado Grotto
-- 🌱 I am actively learning more about Java, data structures / algorithms, and frontend developement
+- 🌱 I am actively learning more about computer architechture & assembly language, data structures / algorithms, and advanced mathematics
-- 🎓 I am currently in school working towards my Bachelors of Computer Science
+- 🎓 I am currently in school working towards a double Bachelors in Computer Science and Mathematics
 - 💬 Ask me about my time as a fullstack developement bootcamp student
 - 📄 Know about my experiences as a private and group STEM / programing instructor